1. Canadian Subject Headings: History and background

 CSH is a list of subject access points in the English language; however, the authority records contain links to French language equivalents which allow the user to search on equivalent French language headings, from Répertoire de vedettes-matière (RVM), and be led to the record for the equivalent heading in CSH.

-In the MARC display: The RVM equivalent is contained in a 7XX field with 2nd indicator "6".
-For example, the display for the CSH heading Cabinet ministers—Canada:
+In a MARC record: The RVM equivalent is contained in a 7XX field with 2nd indicator "6".
+For example, the CSH record for the heading Cabinet ministers—Canada:

 150 ##$aCabinet ministers$zCanada